vsrad/radeon-asm-tools/MANUAL.md

 `Radeon Asm Project`.

-After [installing the extension](README.md#installation), you should see the project template in the *Create a new project* dialog:
+After [installing the extension](README.md#installation), you should see the new project template in the *Create a new project* dialog:

 ![Template](Resources/Manual/ProjTemplate.PNG)